Shivansh34/Shopefy/README.md

 # Shopify
-A shopping website with jwt-auth made on MERN stack
+A shopping website based on MERN stack with user login and cart facilities.